-Mapping Content Types
+Mapping Media Types to Parts

 Introduction

-Methods for mapping part-content types to a physical format are described below.

-Identifying the Part Content Type

-The package implementer shall define a format mapping with a mechanism for associating content types with parts.
+The package implementer shall define a format mapping with a mechanism for associating media types with parts.
 [M2.3]

-Some physical package formats have a native mechanism for representing content types.
-[Example: The content type header in MIME. end example] For such packages, the package implementer should use the native mechanism to map the content type for a part.
+Some physical package formats have a native mechanism for associating media types with parts.
+[Example: The Content-Type field in the header of a MIME entity associates a media type with that MIME entity. end example] For such packages, the package implementer should use the native mechanism to map part media types to parts.
 [S2.1]

-For all other physical package formats, the package implementer should include a specially named XML stream in the package, called the Content Types stream.
-[S2.2] The Content Types stream shall not be mapped to a part by the package implementer.
+For all other physical package formats, the package should include an XML stream called the Media Types stream.
+[S2.2] The Media Types stream shall not be mapped to a part by the package implementer.
 [M2.1] This stream is therefore not URI-addressable.
 However, it can be interleaved in the physical package using the same mechanisms used for interleaving parts.

-Content Types Stream Markup
+Media Types Stream Markup

 Introduction

+The content of the Media Types stream shall conform to the following markup specification.

-The Content Types stream identifies the content type for each package part.
-The Content Types stream contains XML with a top-level Types element, and one or more Default and Override child elements.
-Default elements define default mappings from the extensions of part names to content types.
-Override elements are used to specify content types on parts that are not covered by, or are not consistent with, the default mappings.
+The Media Types stream contains XML with a top-level Types element, and one or more Default and Override child elements.
+Default elements define default mappings from the extensions of part names to media types.
+Override elements specify media types on parts that are not covered by, or are not consistent with, the default mappings.
 Package producers can use pre-defined Default elements to reduce the number of Override elements on a part, but are not required to do so.
 [O2.4]

-For all parts of the package other than relationships parts (§8.5.2) and the Content Types part itself, the Content Types stream shall specify either:
+For all parts of the package other than relationships parts (§8.5.2), the Media Types stream shall specify either:

 One matching Default element, or